-In the spirit of compliance with the rules, all briefs and memoranda shall comport with the following:
+In the spirit of compliance with the rules, all memoranda shall comport with the following:

 - 1. One-inch margins top, bottom, left and right. - 2.
-Main body of text in at least 12-point font and footnotes in 10-point font. - 3.
+Main body of text in at least 12-point font and footnotes in at least 10-point font. - 3.
 Citations to be in main body of text and not in footnotes.

-H. SETTLEMENT CONFERENCES
+G. SETTLEMENT CONFERENCES